Slow Cooker Barbecue Chickpeas

 - 2 tablespoons maple syrup, or honey (if not vegan)

-- 2 tablespoons dark brown sugar, blackstrap molasses
+- 2 tablespoons dark brown sugar, or blackstrap molasses

 - 4 tablespoons apple cider vinegar